armandofox/armandofox.github.io/_pages/music-theater/1p-follies.md

 * The iconic _I'm Still Here_ was written during the Boston out-of-town tryout.
 Yvonne DeCarlo's original turn was _Can That Boy Foxtrot_, a "one-joke" song about a dim young hunk who only does one thing well, featuring Sondheim's usual brilliant rhymes ("sometimes in a clerk you find a Hercules", "what makes him look reptilian is the brilliantine").
-(The song is included on the Papaer Mill Playhouse album, below.)
-But the song just wasn't landing,
+(The song is included on the Paper Mill Playhouse album, below.)
+But the song just wasn't landing, and Yvonne DeCarlo (whose character sings it) was something of a celebrity in the cast so the creative team felt her song should be more substantive.
+Bookwriter James Goldman suggested a song about survival, since this was in fact hardly DeCarlo's first rodeo (and she was perhaps already on the way to being a bit of a has-been), with a theme that suggests "I'm still here."
+Sondheim immediately seized on the phrase and came back with the song a couple of days later.
+It was orchestrated in less than three days, to try in front of an audience on the last day of Boston tryouts.

 * The last lyric of *Waiting For the Girls Upstairs* was originally: